ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 In this example we will set up a test inventory to connect to two hosts and run the integration tests for win_stat:

+- Run the command ``source ./hacking/env-setup`` to prepare environment.
 - Create a copy of ``./test/integration/inventory.winrm.template`` and name it ``inventory.winrm``.
 - Fill in entries under ``[windows]`` and set the required variables that are needed to connect to the host.
 - To execute the integration tests, run ``ansible-test windows-integration win_stat``; you can replace ``win_stat`` with the role you wish to test.